mffeeley/Recruit_Link/README.md

 ### Current Concerns/Issues

-* Dependent on Hunter.io and LinkedIn accounts
+* Dependent on Hunter.io and LinkedIn accounts.
 * May need more email permutations.

 ## Authors